webcrumbs-community/webcrumbs/README.md

     height="12px"
 />

 WebCrumbs aspires to be an industry-standard solution for modern web development, creating the first open ecosystem of plugins for the JavaScript community.
-Whether you're a developer or not, you'll find it easy to create, manage, and extend your modern websites with our intuitive admin panel and a rich ecosystem of and plugins developed by the community.
+Whether you're a developer or not, you'll find it easy to create, manage, and extend your modern websites with our rich ecosystem of plugins developed by the community.

 <p align="center">
   <img